LunaticHero-Cyber/animated_clock/README.md

 ## To build the app

-This is a way to create a APK so you can bring this "cute" clock anywhere
+This is a way to create a APK so you can bring this "cute" clock anywhere (only android... for now)

 #### For Android